dogue/q3tool-rs/README.md

 ## Current Status

-Q3Tool is still very early in development.
-So far it seems to work fine, but there are likely to be breaking changes in the future.
+Q3Tool is still in development.

+There *shouldn't* be any breaking changes in the public facing API at this point.

 ## Running the tests
-Tests are somwhat lacking at the moment, but this is being worked on.

 `cargo test`

-## Versioning

-We use [Semantic Versioning](http://semver.org/) for versioning.

 ## License